 This can put a strain on your finances long term.

 - loan documents,

 - birth certificate,

 Don’t move out without them.
 And though so much is done online, paper statements and documents may still come to your home.
 Take steps to make sure you maintain access to this sort of thing.

 Every situation is different.
 But in general, unless a court order specifically commands you to vacate, we don’t recommend moving out.
-We strongly urge you to remain in the home, as long as it’s safe, until you meet with an attorney.
-Professional advice will help you determine the best course of action for you and your case.
 If you do ultimately move out, it benefits you to have a strategy already in place.

-Related Reading: The New Tax Plan and Divorce: What to Know
+Related Reading: Spousal Support Tax Changes: What to Know